-PLEASE NOTE WE ARE NOT ACCEPTING VOLUNTEER APPLICATIONS AT THIS TIME.
+PLEASE NOTE WE ARE ONLY ACCEPTING APPLICATIONS FOR EMBER READERS AT THIS TIME.

 To help us keep up with the positive response to our publications and process submissions in a timely manner, we maintain a staff of volunteer readers to review and take notes on submitted manuscripts.
 This is an unpaid, volunteer position, but it may be listed on your resume/C.V.
 In many cases, this volunteer position also qualifies for college internship credit.